akshaamod/Book-Recommendations-based-on-Harry-Potter-Reviews/README.md

 * [Topic Modelling](#3)
 * [Book Recommendations](#4)

 > Note: I have included my presentation slides (from 05/07/24) as a pdf in this repository.
-The results shown in here may be different to the other files in this repository or when you r
+The results shown in here may be different to the other files in this repository, since different results are produced when the cells are rerun.

 ## **1** WebScraping <a class="anchor" id="1"></a>
 ## **2** Sentiment Analysis <a class="anchor" id="2"></a>